USDAForestService/fs-open-forest-platform/README.md

 #### Development server

-Run `ng serve` for a development server.
+Run `npm start` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### Build

-Run `ng build --prod --env=prod --aot=false` to build the static files for the single paged app.
+Run `npm run dist-<env>` where `env` is one of `dev`, `trees` (staging), `prod` to build the static files for the single paged app.
 The build artifacts that can be deployed will be stored in the `dist/` directory.

 #### Running unit tests